| |

 When hunger strikes, you can pick up a snack at one of the

-food stands or carts located throughout Wild Animal Park.
+food stands or carts located throughout the San Diego Zoo Safari Park.
 For a

 burger, sandwich, or salad, try Thorn Tree Terrace in Nairobi Village,